sanjP10/release/README.md

 Release is a tool that validates and creates tags against git repos by reading your changelog file.

-It is supported for the following git repository providers via APIs:
+It is supported for the following git repository providers via their respective REST API's:

 * Github
 * Gitlab